chrisant996/clink/docs/clink.md

 Argument options are not limited solely to strings.
 Clink also accepts functions too so more context aware argument options can be used.

+The function is called each time matches are generated for the argument position.

 ```lua
 local function rainbow_function(word)
     return { "red", "white", "blue" }